-Roommates: Stake leaders should staple together the registration cards of campers wishing to be in the same counselor group.
-Two or three girls may room together, but foursomes must be split.
+Stake leaders should staple together the registration cards of two campers wishing to be in the same counselor group.
+Two girls may room together.
+Threesomes and foursomes will be split up.
 Some girls have a very difficult time if they are not paired up correctly, so your care and concern when performing this task is appreciated.
 Many young women choose not to have a roommate.
-This option is often ideal as these girls have a great opportunity to make new friends.
+This option is often ideal, as these girls have a great opportunity to make new friends.
 Please note that requests to change roommate assignments cannot be accommodated after registration day unless the involved girls and their parents have been notified and are in agreement.
 Any roommate changes must be requested before the Monday two weeks prior to your assigned week.
 No changes can be made after that date.
 Please see specific roommate guidelines on the Important Instructions Regarding Roommate Assignments form in the binder.

-We are fortunate at Oakcrest to be able to offer our campers one shower per week.
+We are fortunate at Oakcrest to be able to offer our campers one shower per week after their hike.

 Suggested spending money is $20‐$40.
-It can be used for crafts ($1‐$5), T‐shirts ($10), sweatshirts ($18), snacks, and other Trading Post items.
+It can be used for crafts ($1‐$5), sweatshirts ($18), t-shirts ($10), snacks, and other Trading Post items.
 For a list of items for sale see the Trading Post section under the Campers tab on the website.
 Craft options can also be seen online under the Campers tab.
 Spending money is optional.
-One free craft, an Oakcrest t-shirt, and all other essential costs are covered with the registration fee.
+One free craft, an Oakcrest t-shirt, and all other essential costs are covered in the registration fee.

-Stake Kickoff Meeting: This meeting should be held in January or February under the direction of the stake leader assigned to Oakcrest.
+This meeting should be held in January or February under the direction of the stake leader assigned to Oakcrest.
 Girls eligible to attend Oakcrest and their parents should be invited.
 The purpose of the meeting is to inform them about the opportunity to attend Oakcrest and give registration instructions and forms.
-(See the sheet in this binder entitled Suggestions for Your Stake Oakcrest Kickoff Meeting.)
-Please make sure that only those girls who will be finishing 7 th grade in June, 2017, are invited to attend.
+(See the sheet in the binder entitled Suggestions for Your Stake Oakcrest Kickoff Meeting.)
+Please make sure that only those girls who will be finishing 7th grade in June, 2018, are invited to attend.
 Please invite eligible nonmember or less active young women and their parents living in the stake boundaries who may be interested in attending.

 Stake Leadership Changes:

-All young women are transported to and from camp on chartered tour buses which leave from and return to the central busing location at the Murray South LDS Stake Center, 5735 S. Fashion Boulevard in Murray, Utah (busing location directions are included in the binder).
+All young women are transported to and from camp on chartered tour buses that leave from and return to the central busing location at the Murray South LDS Stake Center, 5735 S. Fashion Boulevard, in Murray, Utah (busing location directions are included in the binder).
 Young women should arrive by 8:00 a.m. on Monday morning and will return about 12:30 p.m. on Friday afternoon.